2025 World Snooker Championship: First qualification round

 The 1997 winner Ken Doherty (pictured in 2012) won all nine of his first session at the tournament, having changed his cue for the first time in his career.

-The first qualifying round was played from 7 to 9 April, featuring players ranked 81 to 112 against players seeded 113 to 144, including selected amateurs.
-The tournament featured four female players, all of whom lost in the first qualifying round: Reanne Evans lost 410 to Antoni Kowalski, Mink Nutcharut lost 410 to Ian Burns, Baipat Siripaporn lost 210 to Farakh Ajaib, and Bai Yulu lost 310 to Liam Highfield.
+The first qualifying round was played from 7 to 9 April, featuring players ranked 81 to 112 against players seeded 113 to 144, including amateurs selected by the World Professional Billiards and Snooker Association (WPBSA).
+The tournament featured four female players, all of whom lost in the first qualifying round: Reanne Evans lost 4–10 to Antoni Kowalski, Mink Nutcharut lost 4–10 to Ian Burns, Baipat Siripaporn lost 2–10 to Farakh Ajaib, and Bai Yulu lost 3–10 to Liam Highfield.
 Zhao Xintong was playing in his first World Championship since the 2022 event, having returned to competition in September 2024 after serving a 20-month ban.
-He was competing in the tournament as an amateur, although he had recently earned a professional tour card for the following two seasons by topping the 202425 Q Tour Europe ranking list, after winning four consecutive Q Tour events.
-He made four century breaks of 128, 122, 132, and 141 and five as he defeated Cheung Ka Wai 103.
-Michał Szubarczyk, aged 14, attempted to become the youngest player to win a World Championship qualifying match, but he lost 810 to Dean Young.
+He was competing in the tournament as an amateur, although he had recently earned a professional tour card for the following two seasons by topping the 2024–25 Q Tour Europe ranking list, after winning four consecutive Q Tour events.
+He made four century breaks (128, 122, 132, and 141) and five other as he defeated Cheung Ka Wai 10–3.
+Michał Szubarczyk, aged 14, attempted to become the youngest player to reach the main stage at the Crucible, but he lost 8–10 to Dean Young.